Let us simplify the complexities of immigration law.

 Can my spouse or O-3 dependent work while I am on an O-1?

-No, currently there is no facility for work authorization for an O-1 dependent to work in the United States under this classification.
-However, they may engage in a full or part-time study on an O-3 visa.
+No, currently O-3 dependents are not eligible for work authorization for an O-1 dependent to work in the United States under this classification.
+However, they may engage in full or part-time study on an O-3 visa.

-Does the job position I am taking also must require extraordinary ability?
+Does the job position I am taking also require extraordinary ability?

 No, it does not.
 Similarly, there is no requirement that the position requires a person of O-1 caliber.